Home

 • In a separate bowl, beat egg whites until firm and then fold into cream cheese mixture

-• Pour mixture into springform pan over crumbs
+• Pour mixture into the spring form pan over crumbs

 • Bake at 300 degrees F for one hour to one hour 15 minutes, until top is lightly browned